hashchange/backbone.select/readme.md

   deselect all but one of them.
 The last model added to the single-select collection "wins", ie its `selected` status survives.

-That said, there are a few things you must and mustn't do in order to make sharing work.
+### Enabling model sharing

-- Models passed in during instantiation must be passed on to the mixin constructor.
-Create the mixin with `Backbone.Picky.SingleSelect.applyTo(this, models)` instead of `Backbone.Picky.SingleSelect.applyTo(this)` (without the `models` argument).
+To enable model sharing, models passed in during instantiation must be passed on to the mixin constructor.
+Create the mixin with

+    Backbone.Picky.SingleSelect.applyTo(this, models)

+instead of `Backbone.Picky.SingleSelect.applyTo(this)` (without the `models` argument).

+Do that even if you never populate your collection during instantiation, and the `models` argument evaluates to `undefined` all the time.
+The parameter must be specified regardless.

 Setting up the second parameter like this turns on the "model-sharing mode".
 See the Basic Usage sections of SingleSelect and MultiSelect.

+### Restrictions when sharing models

+There are a few things you must and mustn't do in order to make sharing work, and keep yourself out of trouble.

 - Don't use the `silent` option when adding models, removing them, or resetting a collection.
 If you change the contents of a collection silently, the